 Which EU country has the cheapest Golden Visa?

-Out of the two programs, you could say that Portugal offers the cheapest route to European residency and citizenship by naturalization, with the Portugal Golden Visa €280,000 real estate option.
+Out of the two programs, you could say that Portugal offers the cheapest route to permanent residence and citizenship by naturalization, with the Portugal Golden Visa €280,000 real estate option.

 How long can I stay in Spain with a Golden Visa?

 You can stay in Spain for as long as possible with a Golden Visa, provided you maintain your investment and abide by the government’s requirements and criteria.
 You become eligible for Spanish citizenship after maintaining your residency for ten years.

 Which Golden Visa is better: Spain or Portugal?

 When comparing the Golden Visa programs of Spain and Portugal, both offer attractive options for residency by investment.
 The choice ultimately depends on individual preferences and objectives.

 Portugal’s Golden Visa program has been highly regarded and popular due to its benefits and flexibility.
 By investing in Portuguese real estate or other eligible avenues, investors can obtain a residence permit, which allows them to live in Portugal, travel freely within the Schengen area, and enjoy various rights and benefits.